dojo/dojo.io/site/source/cookbook/rendering/access-raw-dom-node.md

 ## Objective

-This recipe demonstrates a technique of getting raw DOM elements via the Dojo 2 API and then extracting computed styling information from such elements.
+This recipe demonstrates a technique of extracting custom properties on-demand from DOM elements via the Dojo 2 API.

 ## Procedure